-If you are looking for severe eczema treatment, the medical dermatology team at West Dermatology has the experience and treatments needed to help you.
+If you are looking for severe eczema treatment, the medical dermatology team at West Dermatology in Arizona, Nevada, or California has the experience and treatments needed to help you.
 Learn more through a consultation by calling us at 888-554-8740 or filling out our online contact form today.

 What Does Eczema Look Like?